Prosecuting Eco-Marks Part III: PTO Maintains Descriptiveness Rejection

 I recently received a second office action (secondofficeaction.pdf) from the U.S. Patent & Trademark Office (PTO) regarding my application to register the GREEN PATENT BLOG eco-mark.
 The trademark examiner rejected the application again on the same ground - that the mark is “merely descriptive” of the services offered.
 The examiner re-stated his position that “GREEN” describes clean tech subjects, “PATENT” is a type of intellectual property, and “BLOG” is a generic term.

-I had asserted that the mark is not merely descriptive because “GREEN” has many meanings, but the examiner rejected that argument, stating that the descriptiveness inquiry focuses on the relevant services.
+that the mark is not merely descriptive because “GREEN” has many meanings, but the examiner rejected that argument, stating that the descriptiveness inquiry focuses on the relevant services.
 That is, the fact that “GREEN” may have different meanings in other contexts does not control here because the term immediately describes Green Patent Blog’s (GPB) services of providing information on clean technology and renewable energy.

 The office action included attached evidence purporting to show “green patents” used in a descriptive manner, including some GPB pages, and the examiner seemed to relish quoting my own words against me (maybe I should sign him up for free e-mail alerts!).